| | | |

 and do anything it takes, with dedicated prayer, even to the point

-of psychotherapy, to live a holy
+of psychotherapy, to let perfect contrition

-So pray for guidance and ask
+So, pray for guidance and ask

 God to teach you what you cannot learn on your own.
 He will teach you.
 But

-note carefully: He will teach you not by whispering the truth in your ear
+note carefully: He will teach you not by whispering the truth in your ear;

-but through ordinary daily events that are full of meaning—and you can
+He will teach you through ordinary daily events that are full of meaning—and you can

 interpret their meaning if only you open your mind and heart to wanting to